fer-osorio/cipher-fortis/README.md

 Supousing we are in the "Executable" directory, we can use the executables un the following ways

 ### Input from command line interface (CLI).
-Run the commnad `./encrypt` to encrypt text from the CLI.
-This action wil create a .txt file with the encrypted text.
+Run the commnad `./encrypt` to encrypt to either input the names/paths of files you desire to encrypt or to create a new text file from the CLI.
+This action will not save the original text but a encrypted version of it.
 To decrypt the output file, just run `./decrypt`; the .txt file name and the name of the file where the key is stored will be asked for the decryption, and the decrypted message will be shown in the CLI.

 An example of encryption could be: